-Crabapples bloom in spring (usually before leaves unfurl, but it is as brief as it is spectacular: early varieties go from first flower to 50 percent petal drop in less than 10 days; later varieties are faster.
-Masses of single, semidouble, or double flowers that sometimes have a musky, sweet scent.
-Small red, orange, or yellow apples, ranging from under ¾ in. to almost 2 in. wide, ripen from midsummer into autumn; in some varieties, the fruit hangs on well after leaves drop and even into winter.
-Some varieties bear both flowers and fruit more heavily in alternate years; some don’t fruit at all.
+Bloom comes in spring, usually before leaves unfurl, but it is as brief as it is spectacular: early varieties go from first flower to 50 percent petal drop in less than 10 days; later varieties are faster.
+Masses of single, semidouble, or double flowers sometimes have a musky, sweet scent.
+Small red, orange, or yellow apples, ranging from under 3/4 in. to almost 2 in. wide, ripen from midsummer into autumn; in some varieties, the fruit makes a brilliant display that continues well after the leaves drop.
+Some varieties flower and fruit more heavily in alternate years; some don’t fruit at all.

 Plant bare-root trees in winter or early spring; set out container plants anytime.
 Best in fertile, well-drained, deep soils, these will also grow in rocky or gravelly ones.
 They take acidic to slightly alkaline soil.
-Flowering crabapples are hardier, more tolerant of wet soil, and longer lived than flowering cherries and other flowering stone fruits.
-Take heat but are not at their best in low desert.
+Flowering crabapples are hardier, more tolerant of wet soil, and longer-lived than flowering cherries and other flowering stone fruits.
+Take heat but are not at their best in low desert areas.
 For optimal growth and productivity, plants need winter chill—about 600 hours at 45°F/7°C or lower.

-Weeping form; to 10–15 by 20 ft.
-Outer petals deep pink, inner petals whitish edged in pink, opening from reddish buds.
-Fruit is bright red, small; persists all winter.
+Weeping form grows to 10–15 tall and 20 ft. wide.
+Outer petals are deep pink, inner petals whitish edged in pink, opening from reddish buds.
+Fruit is bright red and small; persists all winter.
 Moderate scab susceptibility.

 From mid or late summer into fall, these eastern U.S. natives enliven the garden with large, branching...